Inconsistencies in, and short pathlength correction to, $R_{AA}(p_T)$ in $\mathrm{A}+\mathrm{A}$ and $\mathrm{p} + \mathrm{A}$ collisions: Energy loss framework

-for the same three collision systems as in \autoref{fig:path_length_distribution}.
-The (effective) temperature calculated via hydrodynamics is computed in a similar fashion as the effective, average participant density, \autoref{eqn:rho_thermal}; i.e.\ $\langle T(\tau)\rangle\equiv \big(\int \mathrm{d}^2x \, T^6(\tau,\mathbf{x})/\int\mathrm{d}^2x \, T^3(\tau,\mathbf{x}) \big)^{1/3}$.
+Calculations are performed for the same three collision systems as in \cref{fig:path_length_distribution}.
+Due to the fluctuations of the initial conditions of the plasma in our model---because of both nucleonic and subnucleonic fluctuations \cite{Schenke:2020mbo}---we obtain a distribution of effective temperatures at each point in proper time.
+We show the mean and the $2\sigma$ width of the Bjorken temperature estimates in \cref{fig:temperature_vs_t} .
+The width in the Bjorken result arises solely from the variation of the initial hydrodynamics temperature profile at $\tau = \tau_0$.
+We computed the mean and standard deviation of the temperature distribution as a function of $\tau$ for the full hydrodynamics simulation; however the widths of these distributions are not plotted in \cref{fig:temperature_vs_t} as for $\tau>\tau_0$ they are negligible compared to the width in the Bjorken expansion results.

 One can see that for the $\mathrm{A}+\mathrm{A}$ collisions, the Bjorken formula does a very good job of approximating the temporal evolution of the temperature from the full hydrodynamics simulations.
 For the central $\mathrm{p}+\mathrm{A}$ system, however, the Bjorken formula significantly overestimates the temperature as a function of time.
 We comment below on the effect of this overestimation on the energy loss model.

+The overestimation of the temperature in $\mathrm{p}+\mathrm{A}$ collisions from the Bjorken expansion formula implies that the effective temperature used in the energy loss model is overestimated; as a result, the effects of energy loss are all overestimated in the small collision system.
+However, we expect this overestimation to be a small effect; using $\langle L_{\mathrm{eff}}\rangle\sim1$ fm, one can see in \cref{fig:temperature_vs_t} that the difference between the full hydrodynamics temperature and the Bjorken estimate at $\langle \tau \rangle\sim0.5$ fm is very small.
+Exploring the effect of dynamical effective pathlengths and time-dependent temperatures, which take medium expansion into account using the full hydrodynamic temperature profiles as a function of time, is left for future work.

 The average pathlength in 0--5\% most central $\mathrm{p} + \mathrm{Pb}$ collisions is $L\sim 1~\mathrm{fm}$, which has an average temperature of $T \approx 0.35~\mathrm{GeV}$, and correspondingly a mean free path of $\lambda_g \approx 0.75~\mathrm{fm}$.
-As one can see from \autoref{fig:path_length_distribution}, the large pathlength assumption thus breaks down for the vast majority of hard scatterings in central $\mathrm{p}+\mathrm{A}$ collisions.
-Further, in these small collision systems $L_{\mathrm{eff}}/\lambda_g\sim1$ for most of the distribution of effective pathlengths, which implies that approaches that assume many soft scatterings are likely inapplicable.
+As one can see from \cref{fig:path_length_distribution}, the large pathlength assumption thus breaks down for the vast majority of hard scatterings in central $\mathrm{p}+\mathrm{A}$ collisions.
+Further, in these small collision systems $L/\lambda_g\sim1$ for most of the distribution of effective pathlengths, which implies that approaches that assume many soft scatterings are likely inapplicable.